Sometimes making an accurate palm tree identification can be challenging and confusing. It is much easier if you know what to look for.

 What is the diameter and thickness of the trunk?
 Is it a single trunk variety or a clumping variety?

-Is there a bulge and if so where, bottom, middle top?
+Is there a bulge in the trunk and if so where, bottom, middle top?
 How much of one?

 Is there a crownshaft?